exlee/npm_time_machine/README.md

 `npm_time_machine` is a `package.json` point-in-time "pinner".
 Given the date it'll compare `package.json` pin with latest stable version for a library and use the newer one.

-Intended use is to bisect dates in order to find point where upgrade can be managed.
-E.g. by avoiding scenarios where multiple core libraries undergo change.
+Intended use is to bisect dates to find point where upgrade span can be managed, e.g. by avoiding scenarios where multiple core libraries undergo change.

+### Installation

+`cargo install npm_time_machine`

 ## Resolution example